Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows

-Since the gust parameters and the flat plate pitching actions vary from case to case, the flow fields and the corresponding lift coefficients also vary significantly for different cases, as depicted in Figure~\ref{pitch_distb_original}, due to the nonlinear vortex dynamics.
+Since the gust parameters and the flat plate pitching actions vary from case to case, the flow fields and the corresponding lift coefficients also vary significantly for different cases, as depicted in \fig~\ref{pitch_distb_original}, due to the nonlinear vortex dynamics.
 When the gust passes the pitching airfoil, it may induce new vortex structures depending on how the flat plate encounters the incoming gust.
-For some of these cases---for example, when a gust dipole is cleaved in two by the airfoil, as in the first case in Figure~\ref{pitch_distb_original}---the modeling and control is expected to be particularly challenging.
-It is important to mention that the initial vorticity field is almost the same for all collected cases in spite of the different gust parameters, since the gust forcing in \eqref{eqn:Gaussian} does not start significantly until $t^* = 0.3$ .
+For some of these cases---for example, when a gust dipole is cleaved in two by the airfoil, as in the first case in \fig~\ref{pitch_distb_original}---the modeling and control is expected to be particularly challenging.
+It is important to mention that the initial vorticity field is the same for all collected cases nearly to within machine error, in spite of the different gust parameters, since the gust forcing in Eq.~\eqref{eqn:Gaussian} does not start significantly until $t^* = 0.3$.
 This is analogous to a more realistic gust encounter, in which the airfoil would be in quiescent surroundings prior to the encounter.
-As a result, the differences in the initial vorticity field from case to case may not be detectable by the PA-AE, as we will show in Sec. \ref{sec:pitch_distb_PA-AE}.
+As a result, the PA-AE compresses the initial fields of all different cases into the same latent variable, as we will show in Sec. \ref{sec:pitch_distb_PA-AE}.
 That is, the initial state is insufficient to distinguish the disturbed environments of different cases, creating the need to augment this state with the gust parameter $\mathbf{P}$ for LDM training purposes.

-\subsubsection{PA-AE Training and Validation}
+\subsection{PA-AE Training and Validation}

 After collecting the $1013$ simulation cases, we use the obtained $72900$ vorticity snapshots and the corresponding lift coefficient histories of these cases to train the PA-AE to compress the vorticity data, each with a dimension of $240\times120$, to a latent space with a dimension of three.
 In order to obtain a model with good generalization, we randomly split the dataset into a training dataset comprising $70\%$ and a validation dataset of $30\%$.
-The loss function is defined as in equation~\eqref{eqn:Autoencoder_loss}, since Fukami and Taira \cite{Fukami2023} have been successful in reconstructing the vorticity field via a similar autoencoder with the same loss function.
+The loss function is defined as in Eq.~\eqref{eqn:Autoencoder_loss}, since Fukami and Taira \cite{Fukami2023} have been successful in reconstructing the vorticity field via a similar autoencoder with the same loss function.